arichazan/textselector/prd.md

 ---

 ## 1. Overview
-SnapText is a lightweight macOS utility that lets users instantly capture text from any portion of their screen and copy it to the clipboard.
+SnapText is a lightweight macOS utility that lets users instantly Capture Text/QR/Bar Code from any portion of their screen and copy it to the clipboard.
 The app runs locally, prioritizes speed and privacy, and integrates with macOS system features (hotkeys, menu bar, clipboard).

 Goal: reduce the process of extracting text from an image, video, PDF, or any app on screen to a single keyboard shortcut.